jlangch/venice/doc/readme/profiling.md

 * the functions `inc`  and `<` take 100'000 * 134ns = 13.4ms
 * the loop-recur overhead is (105.8ms - 13.4ms) / 100'000 = 924ns
-* every loop-recur iteration takes 924ns to process the `if` logic, initiate a new iteration and setup the local environment with the variable _i_.
+* every loop-recur iteration takes 924ns to process the `if` logic, initiate a new iteration and setup the local environment with the loop variables.